What Is Plot? The 6 Elements of Plot and How to Use Them

 Can Your Story Have More than One Plot?
 Main Plots, Subplots, and Internal Plots

-Most great stories, if you dissect them, are made up on not one but two or three plots.
+Most great stories, if you dissect them, are made up of not one but two or three plots.
 You have:

 - The Main Plot, which contains most of the scenes of the story